What’s the idea behind Green Karma 360's Steel Utensils Bank Initiative?

 You

-can read the genesis of this idea in my blog post:
+can read more on the 'Why" in my blog post:

 https://www.greenkarma360.com/2019/08/ab-tak-chappan-56-and-counting.html